brooth/jeta-site/mysite/home/markdown/inject.md

         }
     }

-<span class="label label-info">Note</span> Ones you define a `MetaFactory`, you can use it for the all dependencies of a master, including entities without parameters, provided via `Lazy`, `Provider` and `Class`.
+<span class="label label-info">Note</span> Ones you defined a `MetaFactory`, you can use it for the all dependencies of a master, including entities without parameters, provided via `Lazy`, `Provider` and `Class`.

 <div class="alert alert-success" role="alert">
-Note that the injection expression must match to the entity construction, i.e. you can't inject an entity without meta factory if there is no empty constructor for, otherwise the code won't be compiled.
-This aspect makes <code>Jeta DI</code> more helpful for development, so if the code is compiled it should work properly.
+Note that the injection expression must match to the entity construction, ie. you can't inject an entity without meta factory if there is no empty constructor for, otherwise the code won't be compiled.
+This aspect makes <code>Jeta DI</code> more helpful for development.
+If the code is compiled it should work properly.
 </div>

 ### MetaEntity Provider
-In case you need a provider of an entity, e.g. to be able to inject thirdparty class, you must annotate this provider with `@MetaEntity(of=Producer.class)`:
+In case you need a provider of an entity, eg. to be able to inject thirdparty classes, you need to annotate this provider with `@MetaEntity(of=Producer.class)`:

     :::java
     @MetaEntity(of = Producer.class)